 change will also mean areas of prime agricultural land are removed from the green belt.
 Water + The existing green belt boundary will protect the water environment surrounding Perth from development. + The proposed green belt boundary will protect the water environment surrounding Perth from development.
 Air The Green Belt boundary is unlikely to have an impact on the air.
 The Green Belt boundary is unlikely to have an impact on the air.
 Climatic Factors O The Green Belt boundary is unlikely to have an impact on climatic factors.
 O The Green Belt boundary is unlikely to have an impact on climatic factors.
 Material Assets O The Green Belt boundary is unlikely to have an impact on material assets.
 O The Green Belt boundary is unlikely to have an impact on material assets.
-Cultural Heritage The existing Green Belt boundary will have a positive impact on cultural heritage as it will protect the area surrounding from development.
-There will be policies within the LDP to allow for the protection and enhancement of The proposed Green Belt boundary will have a positive impact on cultural heritage as it will protect the area surrounding from National Policies as well as policies within the LDP will protect Landscape + cultural heritage. development.
+Cultural ++ + Heritage The existing Green Belt boundary will have a positive impact on cultural heritage as it will protect the area surrounding from development.
+There will be policies within the LDP to allow for the protection and The proposed Green Belt boundary will have a positive impact on cultural heritage as it will protect the area surrounding from National Policies as well as policies within the LDP will protect Landagera enhancement of cultural heritage. development.
 However the proposed boundary change will remove an area of Tippermuir Battlefield and The Garden and Designed Landscape from the Green Belt. cultural heritage assets, including battlefields and gardens and designed landscapes.
+Landscape + cultural development.
+However the proposed boundary change will remove an area of Tippermuir Battlefield and The Garden and Designed Landscape from the Green Belt. cultural heritage assets, including battlefields and gardens and designed Landscape cultural development.
+However the proposed boundary change will remove an area of Tippermuir Battlefield and The Garden and Designed Landscape from the Green Belt. cultural heritage assets, including battlefields and gardens and designed

 The proposed boundary has been change to reflect the proposed Cross Tay Link Road route and the Western boundary of the Perth West Development Proposal which is based on the proposed route for the A9 junction.
-By amending the boundary the Green Belt will follow logical boundaries, which will strengthen the settlement boundary resulting in positive impact on the landscape of the area.
+By amending the boundary the Green Belt will follow logical boundaries, which will strengthen the settlement boundary

+resulting in positive impact

+on the landscape of the area.